Hosting can be a stressful undertaking. Here is how I have learned to overcome my fear of entertaining and enjoy having people over for meals.

-I know this sounds silly and obvious, but it took me a while to realize that guests are grateful for the fact that you are hosting and will be incredibly gracious and forgiving if something doesn’t go as you planned, whether that is a mis-timed meal or a dud of a recipe (an over-salted frittata comes to mind, for instance).
-Once I really realized this, a lot of the pressure I had been feeling started to dissipate.
+I know this sounds silly and obvious, but it took me a while to realize that guests are grateful for the fact that you are hosting.
+Because of this, they will be incredibly gracious and forgiving if something doesn’t go as you planned, whether that is a mis-timed meal or a dud of a recipe (an over-salted frittata comes to mind, for instance).
+Once I realized this, a lot of the pressure I had been feeling started to dissipate.

 Prepare in Advance

-Some good options here include Classic Gazpacho with Diced Avocado, Chipotle Beef, Black Bean, and Sweet Potato Stew , and Stacked Pumpkin Enchiladas, all of which have been big hits with guests at my house.
+Some great recipe options include: Classic Gazpacho with Diced Avocado, Chipotle Beef, Black Bean, and Sweet Potato Stew , and Stacked Pumpkin Enchiladas, all of which have been big hits with guests at my house.

 Ask for Help

-This is one that I am still struggling with since asking for help is not something that comes naturally to me, but increasingly I am learning to accept offers of assistance.
+This is one that I am still struggling with since asking for help doesn’t come naturally to me.
+Increasingly, though, I am learning to accept offers of assistance.
 If someone asks what they can bring, I’ll now usually make a suggestion.
 It may be something as simple as fruit or wine, but it saves me time and takes some of the pressure off.

 It Doesn’t Have to be Dinner